 Overall, findings suggest that cultural and educational programs under ICCR significantly contribute to international understanding by nurturing cultural appreciation and mutual respect among international students in India.
 These insights underscore the importance of sustained support and development of such initiatives to promote intercultural harmony and global cooperation.

-CONCLUSION:
+CONCLUSION

 In conclusion, the study underscores the pivotal role of the Indian Council for Cultural Relations (ICCR) in advancing international understanding among international students in India through its cultural and educational schemes.
 The findings reveal strong support among participants for these initiatives, with high levels of agreement on the value of cultural diversity, mutual respect, and the benefits of cultural exchange.
 Both correlation and regression analyses confirm the positive impact of these schemes on fostering appreciation and understanding across cultures, with a substantial portion of international understanding attributed to ICCR's efforts.
 The study highlights the importance of continuing to develop and promote such programs to strengthen intercultural connections and global cooperation, emphasising ICCR’s significant contribution to nurturing a more harmonious international community in India.